We’re sharing the deck we used to raise our Seed round 🎉

 Hopefully, it’ll help you raise your own round!

 As you’ll see our deck is basic, yet it worked well.
 That’s because the best investor pitches don't feel like a pitch at all.
-They're more like an engaging, back-and-forth conversation.
-You drive the conversation, steering it to the points you want to hit on, and focus on telling the story you want to tell.
+They're more like an engaging two way conversation.
+As a founder you want to drive the conversation, steering it to the points you want to touch on.
+Keeping the focus on the part of the story you think matters the most.

-- Practice with a close circle before going on a roadshow.
+- Practice with some trusted people before going on a roadshow.
 This will help you get rid of the most obvious mistakes.
-Don’t involve 10 people a this stage as feedback will be conflicting.
-2 to 3 people that you trust with a good track record is great.
+Don’t involve 10 people.
+The feedback you'll receive at this point will be conflicting.
+Stick with 2 or 3 people that you trust and that have a good track record.

-- Make your slide simple and obvious.
+- Make your slides are simple and obvious.
 Every word counts.
 Focus on 1 idea per slide.
 Keep it to 6-8 slides total.
 Go through your deck and only read the headlines – does it tell a compelling story?
 Have an appendix with the rest.

 - Don’t design your slides with a professional designer (unless you're a design company).
-It's a red flag for many investors that you’re not spending too much time not on the right priority.
+It's a red flag for many investors that you’re not spending too much time on the wrong things.
 Optimize for clarity of your ideas, not fancy slides.